 Seeking A Divorce?

-Our Boal Law Colorado Springs Divorce Attorney Can Help
+Colorado Springs Divorce Attorney From Boal Law Can Help

 Colorado is what is commonly referred to as a “no-fault” state for divorcing couples.
 Divorce is not handled as a punitive legal proceeding by Colorado courts, and judges are generally not concerned with who is to blame for the marriage ending.
 Put another way, Colorado divorce laws are not designed to prove who was right and who was wrong in the marriage.
 It is simply designed to end the marriage, establish the parties’ parenting rights and support obligations, and fairly and equitably divide up all property and debt in the marital estate.